-Interest accrues at a rate of 4.43%, commencing six months after the execution of the promissory note.
+Interest accrues at a rate of 4.43%, which commenced six months after the execution of the promissory note.
 Under the provisions of the promissory note, the minimum annual payment by Montgomery County is \$400,000 and is due on July 15, 2009 and annually thereafter.
 Payments shall be allocated first to interest, then to principal.
-At June 30, 2016 and 2015, the balance of this Note Receivable was \$9.7 million.
+At June 30, 2017 and 2016, the balance of this Note Receivable was \$9.8 million and \$9.7 million, respectively.